westpoint-robotics/usma_bhg/README.md

 4. Are pictures being saved to the correct director
 5. Did we leave a lense cap on
 6. Warn if disk drive is filling up
-- Develop a script that makes a symlink from the newest data folder to a folder called latest, much like ros logs.
+7. Develop a script that makes a symlink from the newest data folder to a folder called latest, much like ros logs.
 Done 17FEB
-- Develop CSV building capability for Gobi
+8. Develop CSV building capability for Gobi

 ### ROS nodes, launch files, etc. for Bloodhound Gang project (USMA)
 This document will show you how to:
-0. Set up a companion computer (NUC, Brix, or similar).
+1. Set up a companion computer (NUC, Brix, or similar).
-1. Access the companion computer, (e.g. "brix012", "nuc002", etc.) on the USMA BHG T650 platform from a groundstation computer running Ubuntu 16.04 or 18.04.
+2. Access the companion computer, (e.g. "brix012", "nuc002", etc.) on the USMA BHG T650 platform from a groundstation computer running Ubuntu 16.04 or 18.04.
-2. Launch ROS nodes, "bool_pub" and "camera_subscriber", which will allow
+3. Launch ROS nodes, "bool_pub" and "camera_subscriber", which will allow
-3. The toggling of the ROS topic, "record" which indicates whether to start recording images from a FLIR Blackfly camera, which can be mounted to the UAV.
+4. The toggling of the ROS topic, "record" which indicates whether to start recording images from a FLIR Blackfly camera, which can be mounted to the UAV.
-4. Mount the FLIR camera and connect it to the Brix.
+5. Mount the FLIR camera and connect it to the Brix.
 ------------------------------------------------------
-# COMPANION COMPUTER INSTALL INSTRUCTIONS
+# 1. COMPANION COMPUTER INSTALL INSTRUCTIONS
-### 0a.
+### a.
 Option 1: Full Sysem Image
 1. Use Clonezilla to image the development Companion Computer.
 You will be taking the steps to [Restore](https://clonezilla.org/clonezilla-live-doc.php) an image, but it will be device-device, rather than device-image.

-### 0b.
+### b.
 Option 2: From a clean install of Ubuntu
 1. Follow the instructions at: https://github.com/westpoint-robotics/os-setup/blob/master/ubuntu18_bhg.md
-2. Follow the instructions in part "0c.
+2. Follow the instructions in part "c.
 Option3" below.

-### 0c.
+### c.
 Option 3: From a computer with ROS already installed
 1. Use Clonezilla to burn an image with Ubuntu 18.04.
 You will be taking the steps to [Restore](https://clonezilla.org/clonezilla-live-doc.php) an image, but it will be device-device, rather than device-image.
 2. Install [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu).
 3. Install [Xenics SDK](http://support.xenics.com/Support/Linux_SDK_27.zip) and dependencies.
 Follow directions for Ubuntu 18.04 for AMD 64 architecture.